timpyrkov/synthwave/README.md

 * On Linux or Mac clone repository to a location listed in the environment variable `PYTHONPATH`

-* Or, add line in your code or juoyter notebook to make the location accessible, e.g.:
+* Or, add lines like these to your jupyter notebook to make the location accessible, e.g.:

     `path = os.path.expanduser("~/repo/synthwave/")`